 The default consequence for Level V offenses is expulsion to the JJAEP.
-However, pursuant to TEC Chapter 37.001 (a)(4), an administrator must consider the following factors prior to making the decision to expel to the JJAEP: (1) self-defense; (2) intent or lack of intent when the student engaged in the conduct; (3) a student's disciplinary history; (4) a disability that substantially impairs the student's capacity to appreciate the wrongfulness of the student's conduct: (5) student's status in the Conservatorship of the Department of Family and Child Protective Services; and, (6) student's status as a student who has been identified as homeless.
-Given this consideration, the campus behavior coordinator/ administrator may choose an alternative consequence to expulsion.
+However, pursuant to TEC Chapter 37.001 (a)(4), an administrator must consider the following factors prior to making the decision to expel to the JJAEP:(1) self-defense; (2) intent or lack of intent when the student engaged in the conduct; (3) a student's disciplinary history; (4) a disability that substantially impairs the student's capacity to appreciate the wrongfulness of the student's conduct: (5) student's status in the Conservatorship of the Department of Family and Child Protective Services; and, (6) student's status as a student who has been identified as homeless.

 The Level 5 offense and the subsequent consequences must be documented in the Student Information System.
 In addition, Level 5 offenses must have some level of police involvement and filed report.

 Board Policy FO (LOCAL) prohibits the suspension, placement in the DAEP, or expulsion of students prior to third grade unless required by law.

 In the majority of cases, the length of placement in the JJAEP is 45 days of successful attendance (with the exception being a school-related aggravated sexual assault or gun possession, in which case a student may be placed for one year).
-Other expulsions may not generally exceed one year, unless after District review, it is determined that the student is a substantial and real threat to the safety of other students or a real and substantial threat to District employees, and it is determined that placement is in the best interest of the student.
-Transfer students remain on the campus that accepted the transfer for the duration of the school year; therefore, if a transfer student is placed in the JJAEP and meets all exit requirements, the transfer student returns to the sending campus during the current school year, unless statute or Board policy requires the permanent removal of the student from the sending campus.
-The campus behavior coordinator/administrator must ensure that the parent/guardian is informed of any disciplinary consequence.